legacymachine/node-red-contrib-shuttlexpress/README.md

 ## Usage

 This node parses the output buffer data from a Contour Design ShuttleXpress device.
 The parsed buffer data is output to `msg.payload` as an object containing `cmd`, `value` and `buffer` properties.
 The `buffer` property is the raw buffer from the ShuttleXpress device that can be easily parsed using the [node-red-contrib-buffer-parser](https://flows.nodered.org/node/node-red-contrib-buffer-parser) node.
 If a device error occurs, it will be handled using node.error().

-This node was created as a physical control option for a [Grbl](https://www.grbl.org/) based CNC controlled machine.

 ### Output